mkmkme/libvalkey/libvalkeycluster/README.md

 // Attach an event engine.
 In this example we use libevent. struct event_base *base = event_base_new();
-redisClusterLibeventAttach(acc, base);
+valkeyClusterLibeventAttach(acc, base);
 ```

-The second alternative is to use `redisClusterAsyncContextInit` and `redisClusterAsyncConnect2`
+The second alternative is to use `valkeyClusterAsyncContextInit` and `valkeyClusterAsyncConnect2`
 which avoids the initial blocking connect.
 This connection alternative requires an attached
-event engine when `redisClusterAsyncConnect2` is called, but the connect and the initial
+event engine when `valkeyClusterAsyncConnect2` is called, but the connect and the initial
 slotmap update is done in a non-blocking fashion.

-This means that commands sent directly after `redisClusterAsyncConnect2` may fail
+This means that commands sent directly after `valkeyClusterAsyncConnect2` may fail
 because the initial slotmap has not yet been retrieved and the client doesn't know which
 cluster node to send the command to.
 You may use the [eventCallback](#events-per-cluster-context)
 to be notified when the slotmap is updated and the client is ready to accept commands.